-Depending on how much you charge for your services and how many clients you take in at a time, learning how to get referrals could make up a large chunk of your lead generation strategy.
+Depending on how much you charge for your services and how many clients you take in at a time, client referrals could make up a large chunk of your lead generation strategy.

-Once you satisfy, even a handful, of your accounts—you could be getting valuable connections.
+Once you satisfy, even a handful, of your accounts you could be getting valuable new connections.

 Knowing how to get referrals is only a part of the picture.
 Most B2Bs and marketing agencies know to reach out occasionally, but very few have a process set up to automatically extract those warm leads into their contacts.